-The Committee have as yet been unable to decide whether chloroform accumulates in the body or not, but Professor Sherrington established the fact that it does not accumulate in the heart itself at any rate.
+The Committee have as yet been unable to decide whether chloroform accumulates in the body or not, but Professor Sherrington established the fact that it does not accumulate in the heart itself at anyrate.

-The investigations of the Committee are not yet completed.
+The investigations of the Committee are not yet completed, but a report is to be issued shortly.

-APPENDIX.
+APPENDIX A.